dev5680/DRTFinalProject/README.md

 IST718 Final Project for D &amp; R &amp; T
 # Storyboard
 ## In Progress
-- [ ] Add Sentiment and Authenticity Columns  to Yelp Reviews csv and Use predictive model to populate the columns

 ## ToDo
 - [ ] Check for possible integration of restaurant revenue information to our base data